engagingnewsproject/enp-platform/Readme.md

 If you run into any issues with the Engage theme try some of these workarounds to get the site and wp-admin showing up.

+- You might have to run `composer require hellonico/timber-dump-extension` to get the [Timber Dump Extension](https://github.com/nlemoine/timber-dump-extension#timber-dump-extension).

+- Make sure on the Local App you have your php version above 8.1.0.

 - __Switch to WordPress default theme.__

   1. If you cannot access wp-admin rename the theme in your project directory to something like `/engage-0`.
 This will make WordPress switch to the default theme.